 - Demonstrate the working solutions to your lab assistant during scheduled time.
-Then send the modified files to the same assistant (put TDDB44 <Name of the assignment> in the topic field).
+Then send a link to your git branch containing your modified files to the same assistant (put TDDE66 <Name of the assignment> in the topic field).
 One e-mail per group. - You should get a webreg notification that the source code was received, when it is approved, and if the code needs to be revised - You should get a webreg notification within 24 hours of an approved demonstration of the lab